swrogers/shanewrogers.lol/src/posts/2024-03-18-Now-that-we've-reloaded.md

 ---
-title: Now that we've reloaded
+title: Now that we have reloaded
 date: 2024-03-18T13:05:18-05:00
 permalink: posts/{{ title | slug }}/
 tags: